shamim-emon/GangOfFourDesignPatterns/README.md

 - Abstract Factory
 - Command
 - Adapter
-- Template Method
-*(...and more from all three categories: Creational, Structural, Behavioral)*
+- Template Method  and more from all three categories: Creational, Structural, Behavioral

 Stay tuned for upcoming blog posts and pattern implementations!